kamrik/IntroText/summaries/long/Week05-CLI.md

 *   Core idea: Build small, simple, specialized programs that do one thing well, and provide mechanisms (like pipes and redirection) to connect them together to perform complex tasks.
 *   Contrast: Building large, monolithic programs that try to do everything.
 *   Benefit: Easier to develop, test, and maintain small tools.
 Analogy to modern "microservices" architecture.
+*   Caveat: it's not always possible, sometimes the subsystems are tightly coupled and you can't really avoid building a large monolith.

 ## Other Network/CLI Tools